danmayer/deferred-server/README.md

 Deferred-Server
 ===

-A app which takes commands from various sources and can spin up a server to handle the work and display the results.
+A app which takes commands from various sources and can spin up a server to handle the work and return the results.

 __Current Features__
   * accepts github post commit webhooks